sbarabe/SBK_PROTONPACK_CORE/SBK_PROTONPACK_CORE/ACONFIG_MikeS11pcb.txt

 /*
- *  SBK_CONFIG.h is a part of SBK_PROTONPACK_CORE (VERSION 2.4) code for sound effects and animations of a Proton Pack replica
+ *  ACONFIG.h is a part of SBK_PROTONPACK_CORE (VERSION 2.4) code for sound effects and animations of a Proton Pack replica
  *  Copyright (c) 2023-2024 Samuel Barabé
  *
  *  See this page for reference <https://github.com/sbarabe/SBK_PROTONPACK_CORE>.